Concealed Handgun Permit Frequently Asked Questions

 Question: I got my permit in Weld County and now I’m moving to another county, how do I transfer my permit?

 Answer: You don’t.
 As of 2003 your permit is valid statewide.
 You will need to update your address with us (the original issuing agency) so we can update your information in our database.
+When your permit is within the expiration period, then you need to renew your permit in the county you currently live in.

 Question: Do I have to submit the address change form in person?